-Calvin Klein entered into a joint venture with Gazal Corporation Limited to operate, manage and distribute certain Calvin Klein products in Australia, New Zealand and other island nations in the South Pacific.
+Calvin Klein licensed to a joint venture between PVH and Gazal Corporation Limited the rights to market and distribute certain Calvin Klein products in Australia, New Zealand and other island nations in the South Pacific.

 PVH sold its G.H.
 Bass & Co. business, in an effort to narrow its focus on its lifestyle apparel businesses and the growth of the Calvin Klein and Tommy Hilfiger global designer brands.